MaraScott/MaraScott/README.md

 Please consider a [Github Sponsorship](https://github.com/sponsors/MaraScott) or [PayPal donation](https://www.paypal.me/marascottai) (David "MaraScott" Asquiedge).
 For sponsorships of $50+, let me know if you'd like to be mentioned in this readme file, you can find me on [Fern&#39;s Discord](https://discord.com/invite/t28yZEewrp) or david.asquiedge🐰maracott.ai.

----

-#### 🎙️ Let's Talk!

-⚡ Fun fact: I can talk about Vampyr, WordPress and ComfyUI for hours.
-Try me!

-- WordPress?
-Let's dive deep.
-- Vampyr lore?
-Ready to explore.
-- ComfyUI and GenAI?
-Endless possibilities!